-The nice folks from the Fellowship for Intentional Community were kind enough to set me straight: “Some income-sharing communities may have a full-time work week, but others have a more flexible approach.
+The nice folks from the Foundation for Intentional Community were kind enough to set me straight: “Some income-sharing communities may have a full-time work week, but others have a more flexible approach.
 Some may actually be ideal for people with disabilities.”

 Community and Disability Benefits

 If you are on Social Security, Medicaid, or other benefits, there are a few special considerations you may wish to think about before moving to community (or before moving anywhere, really).
 For that matter, you might want to think about some of these things even if you are just staying still.